nhanb/bloghead/README.md

 - Acts reasonably like a desktop program, with proper .bloghead filetype association

-The average computer-literate person deserves to completely own their blog publishing software & data in $current_year!
+The average computer-literate person deserves to completely own their blog publishing pipeline in $current_year!

 This also doubles as my daily therapy session to recover from workday-induced architectureastronomyphobia.
+That means rejecting abstraction until it hurts, _then_ we can consider a minimum viable refactor.
+This is half useful software, half contrarian art piece.

 # Dev